ahuynh7/playlist-genetic/README.md

 author: Anh Huynh
 start date: 4/19/2022
 description:

-this app filters through a user's playlist, performs algorithms to test whether if the user is a "normie" or not, then compares data with the user's friends.
+This app filters through a user's playlist, then compiles the analytic data given by the Spotify Web API into a frequency chart.
+A user can also view their top listening and artist data too.